The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 Though, at least for the generations who have been part of the great clean-up, I can say that we have learned to laugh about ourselves, and that laughter is a wonderful antidote to folly.

 And, yes, we still get things wrong.
-But we have come to appreciate that we don’t have to get stuck in folly.
+But we have come to appreciate that we don’t have to stay stuck in folly.

 Note